KhartesViewer/khartes/README.md

 There are a few cues to help you stay oriented.

-1) In the upper left of each
-window is a label (some text) that gives the current position of the given slice.
+1) In the upper left of each data window is a label (text) that gives the current position of the given slice.
 For instance, the upper slice, which corresponds to one of the original TIFF files, has a text label in the upper left indicating which image (TIFF file) it is from.

-2) Below the 3 data slices is the status bar.
-This gives the current 3D location of the cursor.
-For instance, if you move the cursor around inside of the top data slice window, and watch the status bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label in the data slice), while the X and Y coordinates change.
+2) Below the 3 Data Slices is the Status Bar.
+This displays the current 3D location of the cursor.
+For instance, if you move the cursor around inside of the top Data Slice, and watch the Status Bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label in the data slice), while the X and Y coordinates change.

-3) Each of the 3 data slices has a colored border.
-And inside each data slice, the two intersecting crosshairs are different colors.
+3) Each of the 3 Data Slices has a colored border.
+And inside each Data Slice, the two intersecting crosshairs are of different colors.
 These colors act as an additional orientation cue.
 Think, for a moment, about the red data slice (the one with a red border).
 Somewhere in 3D space its plane intersects the plane of the green data slice.
 These two planes are mutually perpendicular, so the intersection is a line.
-In the window of the red data slice, this line of intersection is drawn in green; it is the green crosshair, showing that this is where the green slice crosses the red slice.
+In the window of the red data slice, this line of intersection is drawn in green; it is in fact the green crosshair, showing that this is where the green slice crosses the red slice.
 Likewise, in the window of the green data slice, this same intersection line is drawn in red, so that when you are looking at the green window, you know where the red slice crosses it.